-UPDATE: Marvel Studios has pushed back the release date for Sam Raimi’s Doctor Strange in the Multiverse of Madness has been pushed back even further to March 25, 2022.
+UPDATE: Marvel Studios has pushed back the release date for Doctor Strange in the Multiverse of Madness again from March 25, 2022 to May 6, 2022.

 UPDATE: Director Sam Raimi is officially in talks to direct Doctor Strange in the Multiverse of Madness.
 No stranger to the Marvel universe, Raimi is the man behind the original Spider-Man trilogy starring Tobey Maguire.

 Benedict Wong (Gemini Man), Chiwetel Ejiofor (The Lion King) and Rachel McAdams (The Notebook) are expected to reprise their roles from the original film as Wong, Karl Mordo, and Christine Palmer.

 UPDATE: Director Scott Derrickson has exited the sequel due to “creative differences.”